Myles Garrett Suspended Indefinitely, At The Very Least For The Remainder Of This Season

 — Michael Signora (@NFLfootballinfo) November 15, 2019

-Specifically, Garrett is suspended for the rest of the season, of which there are six remaining on the Browns’ schedule.
-Should the Browns make the playoffs, he’ll be suspended for the postseason as well.
+Specifically, Garrett was suspended for the rest of the season of which there are six remaining on the Browns’ schedule.
+Should the Browns make the playoffs, he will be suspended for the postseason as well.

-What’s more, he’s been fined an additional, unspecified amount, and will have to meet with the Commissioner’s office, presumably some time before next season, before he’s re-instated.
+What’s more, he’s been fined an additional, unspecified amount, and will need to meet with the Commissioner’s office — presumably some time before next season — before he’s re-instated.

 “Garrett violated unnecessary roughness and unsportsmanlike conduct rules, as well as fighting, removing the helmet of an opponent and using the helmet as a weapon,” said Signora.

-Steelers center Maurkice Pouncey has been suspended for three games, and Browns defensive tackle Larry Ogunjobi has been suspended for one game, for their roles in the brawl.
+For their roles in the brawl, Steelers center Maurkice Pouncey has been suspended for three games, and Browns defensive tackle Larry Ogunjobi has been suspended for one game.
 All three men are suspended without pay.

-Additional discipline may be forthcoming: Steelers quarterback Mason Rudolph tried to take off Garrett’s helmet, and could also be seen kicking Garrett in the groin, either intentionally or unintentionally, and he may yet be disciplined for his role in the fracas.
+Additional discipline may be forthcoming.
+Since Steelers quarterback Mason Rudolph tried to take off Garrett’s helmet, and since he was also seen kicking Garrett in the groin, either intentionally or unintentionally, that athlete may be disciplined for his role in the fracas as well.

-Meanwhile, it doesn’t appear as if Garrett will face any criminal charges for his actions on the field.
-Cleveland police said no criminal charges have been filed against Garrett, and Rudolph has not filed a police report, as of this writing.
+Meanwhile, Garrett will probably not face criminal charges for his actions on the field.
+Cleveland police said nothing of the sort has been filed against Garrett.
+As of this writing, Rudolph has not filed a police report.